 - Recognize and use target vocabulary.

-- Find correct contextual meaning of new words with multiple definitions.
+- Derive correct contextual meaning of new words with multiple definitions.

 - Use context, roots, prefixes, and suffixes as clues to the meaning of new words.

-- Use new vocabulary in writing and presentation activities.
+- Use new vocabulary in writing and presentations.

 - Apply reading strategies to enhance comprehension.

 - Use a variety of techniques to derive meaning from readings.

 - Construct graphic organizers to outline main ideas and supporting details.